Installation and your account

 Cancel your subscription

-Change your payment/billing info or payment method
+Change your subscription payment

-Change credit card info
+Change your Stripe payment gateway or credit card info

-Change PayPal info
+Change PayPal payments

-Upgrade to a Pro license
+Upgrade to a higher license tier

 Plugin updates